JonesTPG/LUT-dataviz-app/README.md

 .env.development.local

-file in the root of application and changing the variable REACT_APP_API_URL.
+file in the root of repository and changing the variable REACT_APP_API_URL.

 1. git clone https://github.com/JonesTPG/LUT-dataviz-app